 When the whole plant matter is used and all the different cannabinoids (such as CBD, CBG, THC, CBCA) can work together this is called the entourage effect.
 CBD is very beneficial on its own but when it has support from other cannabinoids you will see many more overall benefits and it will produce a stronger influence than any one of those components alone – it’s a synergistic effect.

-I hope this has opened your eyes and taught you a little about CBD Isolate VS Full Spectrum CBD.
+I hope this has opened your eyes and taught you a little more about the differences between CBD Isolate and Full Spectrum CBD.